invokred/ride-sharing-optimizer/README.md

 # Ride Sharing Travel Time Optimizer
 The following project focuses on solving the NP-Hard *Travelling Salesman Problem*, hereforth mentioned as TSP.
-[The main motivation leading to developing this repository was to solve a real-life problem under the subject Operations Research.
+*The main motivation leading to developing this repository was to solve a real-life problem under the subject Operations Research.
-PS: Taking Genetic Algorithms as my additional was one of the best decisions of my student career to expand my repertoire of optimization techniques]
+PS: Taking Genetic Algorithms as my additional was one of the best decisions of my student career to expand my repertoire of optimization techniques*

-Ride-Sharing is a perfect example of TSP with only one arithmatical constraint -> For n trips TSP has to solve for 2*n points (pickup locations + dropoff locations) For simplicity, only pickup locations have been considered here.
+Ride-Sharing is a perfect example of TSP with only one arithmatical constraint -> For n trips TSP has to solve for 2n points (pickup locations + dropoff locations) For simplicity, only pickup locations have been considered here.
 To cite an example, consider a bus of a football team boarding the entire team (total n staff) from n locations.
 To answer where the bus would go in the end; it comes back to the initial most point.
-[Note: Entire focus here is an attempt to solve TSP in a meta-heuristic approach instead of the regualar exact algorithms (dynamic problem, branch-and-bound)]
+*Note: Entire focus here is an attempt to solve TSP in a meta-heuristic approach instead of the regualar exact algorithms (dynamic problem, branch-and-bound)*

 ## Dataset
 The dataset used consists of 1.5 million records of Taxi Travel data freely available opensource by [New York City Taxi and Limousine Commision](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 The problem statement was procured from [Kaggle](https://www.kaggle.com/c/nyc-taxi-trip-duration/data).
 The dataset consists of trip records of 3 types of taxis - a) Yellow b) Green c) For-hire-vehicles.
 Although they haven't been distinguished for generalizing the result thus eliminating Type-II error due to lack of external validity.
 Basically, this means that the solution thus obtained can be used for any cabs' rides not only restricting to NYC Cabs.